TraceTray tracks cursor behaviour. For the full demo experience, open this on a desktop browser.

 Average time between the last pause and a click event.

-Drawn from Schoemann (2021), pre-click dwell captures hesitation and decision friction.
-Long dwell times before clicking suggest the user is uncertain or reading surrounding content carefully before committing.
+Drawn from Fernández-Fontelo (2020), dwell before click captures hesitation before interacting.
+Long dwell times suggest the user is reading surrounding content carefully or uncertain before committing.

 click to expand